Controls, classes, races, tile types, mob glyphs, and how the world works. Play now →

 |---|---|

-| /shout message | Broadcast to all players in the zone |
+| /shout message | Broadcast a message across all zones |

-| /w name message | Whisper to a specific player |
+| /tell name message | Send a private whisper to a player |

 | /invite name | Invite a player to your party |